luloxi/easy-everything/HOW-TO-LINUX.md

 4. Do clicks to the up arrow until it's at the top of the list
 5. Save and exit

+## Uninstall Linux

-## Remove Linux from your computer and reclaim the disk space
+Remove Linux from your computer and reclaim the disk space

 **FROM THE WINDOWS ENVIRONMENT**

 1. [Download MiniTool Partition Wizard Free](https://www.partitionwizard.com/download-free-from-cnet.html?p=pw&e=pw-free&r=www.partitionwizard.com/) and install it
 2. Select the partitions corresponding to Linux, delete them, then resize your windows partition, and apply changes.

-## Installing Linux

-## Search for a specific line on a folder

-`grep -r -e "a specificline" /path/to/folder`